denismp/demo-angular/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
+Currently, it is pretty much out of the box, but I will be hooking it up the my backend spring boot service.

 ## Development server